 Here you will follow the city’s history, from Holyrood Palace at the bottom, to Edinburgh Castle at the top, a journey taken by many Kings and Queens of the past.

-There’s so much to see, it may take you a week or more to walk THIS mile.
+There’s so much to see and do in this part of the city, it may take you a week or more to walk THIS mile.
 Here you’ll find Holyrood Palace, the main residence in Scotland for many of the Royals, the first being King James IV in the early 1500’s.

 Following his death in 1513, his son and heir, James V, carried out a lot of work on the Palace, during the times of conflict with England.
 His daughter, Mary Queen of Scots also lived here, and She continued with the restoration work until the conflict ended in 1603 with the Union of the Crowns of Scotland and England.